KnightCTF 2024 - Writeup

 Flag: KCTF{vsftpd_2.3.4}

-Several suspicious FTP data can be identified in the pcap.
-Looking into the FTP packets, it is shown that vFTPd 2.3.4 is indeed being exploited.
+Analyzing the FTP packets, it is shown that vsFTPd 2.3.4 was being exploited.

 CVE ID [Networking]